 5 Ways To Hack Your Brain Into Awesomeness.
 Much of the brain is still mysterious to modern science, possibly because modern science itself is using brains to analyze it.

 There are probably secrets the brain simply doesn't want us to know.
 But by no means should that stop us from tinkering around in there, using somewhat questionable and possibly dangerous techniques to make our brains do what we want.
 We can't vouch for any of these, either their effectiveness or safety.
 All we can say is that they sound awesome, since apparently you can make your brain... #5.
 So you just picked up the night shift at your local McDonald's, you have class every morning at 8am and you have no idea how you're going to make it through the day without looking like a guy straight out of Dawn of the Dead, minus the blood... hopefully.

 "SLEEEEEEEEEP... uh...
 What if we told you there was a way to sleep for little more than two hours a day, and still feel more refreshed than taking a 12-hour siesta on a bed made entirely out of baby kitten fur?
 Holy Shit! #85: Meet the Grazing Hominid.
 Future Computer by Jakub Záhoř & Yanko Design - StumbleUpon.

 Future Touch Tech This concept computer-of-the-future by designer Jakub Záhoř allows the user to operate the device anywhere they can find a glass surface.

+Scientist creates lifelike cells out of metal.
 Scientists trying to create artificial life generally work under the assumption that life must be carbon-based, but what if a living thing could be made from another element?